-The Samsung Galaxy S10 release is coming early next year and here’s everything you need to know.
-This exciting new phone will be the 10th-anniversary edition of Samsung’s Galaxy devices.
+The Samsung Galaxy S10 release is coming early next year and here’s everything excited fans need to know.
+We’ll cover all the rumors about three different screen sizes and reports of a Galaxy S10+ with five cameras.
+These exciting new phones will be the 10th-anniversary edition of Samsung’s Galaxy S.

 Similar to Apple’s popular iPhone X, we’re expecting something truly impressive from Samsung in 2019.
-While the Galaxy S9 has a lot to offer, expect Samsung to have a few tricks up its sleeve for this new phone.
-It’s a milestone year, so expect big things.
+While the Galaxy S9 has a lot to offer, expect Samsung to have a few tricks up its sleeve and a bold new design.
+It’s a milestone year so expect big things.

-These S10 handsets will compete with three new iPhones from Apple coming later this fall, and will likely have some exciting new features to look forward to.
+These S10 handsets will compete with three new iPhones from Apple coming later this fall, and will likely have some stunning new features to look forward to.
+These are some of the leaks, rumors and features worth talking about.

 - Samsung Galaxy S10 Release Date: Early March 2019 (announcement in February)